MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/android/index.md

 - Setting the input method editor options for the soft keyboard for an [`Entry`](xref:Xamarin.Forms.Entry).
 For more information, see [Entry Input Method Editor Options on Android](entry-ime-options.md).
 - Enabling a drop shadow on a `ImageButton`.
 For more information, see [ImageButton Drop Shadows on Android](imagebutton-drop-shadow.md).
 - Enabling fast scrolling in a [`ListView`](xref:Xamarin.Forms.ListView) For more information, see [ListView Fast Scrolling on Android](listview-fast-scrolling.md).
+- Controlling the transition that's used when opening a `SwipeView`.
+For more information, see [SwipeView Swipe Transition Mode](swipeview-swipetransitionmode.md).
 - Controlling whether a [`WebView`](xref:Xamarin.Forms.WebView) can display mixed content.
 For more information, see [WebView Mixed Content on Android](webview-mixed-content.md).
 - Enabling zoom on a [`WebView`](xref:Xamarin.Forms.WebView).
 For more information, see [WebView Zoom on Android](webview-zoom-controls.md).